 It’s worth using your map and programme like a bible to ensure you make the most out of your stay.

 All in all my day at Bluestone despite the weather was thoroughly enjoyable.
 There are lots of activities to keep all ages entertained.
 I’d like to stay again (this time dog not in tow) and actually stay on the Park to really experience the whole Bluestone adventure.

 I particularly enjoyed the Spa facilities and upon my exit noticed that they’ve started their Phase 3 extension of the park.

 We had plans to BBQ, but the bouncing wet rain of Wales had other plans.
-We had a gluten-free pizza instead with homemade base.
+We had a gluten-free pizza instead with a homemade base.
 I won’t subject you to the recipe as it was more of a biscuit base, still enjoyable.

-Even when we climbed into bed after a bottle of wine and the final of Marcella the rain was wild.
+So even when we climbed into bed after a bottle of wine and the final of Marcella the rain was wild.
 Tossing and turning I eventually got to sleep wondering what tomorrow would bring.

 Catch up on the rest of our dog-friendly holiday:

 - Arriving in Pembrokeshire – Not so dog-friendly Bluestone